-Me and some friends gathered at the garden, started the fire and cooked until the darkness came.
+Me and some friends gathered in the garden, started the fire and cooked until the darkness came.

-I used a kettle over open fire which gives a hint of smoky, fire flavor, but you can prepare it as well in a pot in the kitchen.
+I used a kettle over an open fire which gives a hint of smoky, fire flavour, but you can prepare it as well in a pot in the kitchen.

 Ingredients (8 servings):

 - 4 large tomatoes

 - 1kg mushrooms ( I used scotch bonnets, but you can use what kind you have)

 - Cut the goose into larger pieces, about 10 of them.

 - Dice the tomatoes and peppers into small cubes.

 - Heat the oil in the kettle/pot.
 Fry the fattier pieces of the goose to melt down some fat and get them a golden-brown colour.
 Remove the goose pieces from the kettle and set them aside.